JamieB92/portfolio-project-three/README.md

 * Is the user able to move between rooms?
     * Yes, the user is able to move between rooms.
-    * I have tested this by entering go and the direction of choice
+    * I have tested this by entering go and the direction of choice.

 * Does the hud tell the user which room they are in?
     * Yes, the user is able to see which room they are in.
-    * I have tested this by changing rooms which changes the room in the hud
+    * I have tested this by changing rooms which changes the room in the hud.

 * Is the user able to use an incorrect movement?
     * No, they are unable to and causes no effect to the game.
-    * I have tested this by entering incorrect commands
+    * I have tested this by entering incorrect commands.

 * If the user cant move that way does the game tell them ?
-    * Yes, the user is informed that they cant go that way
+    * Yes, the user is informed that they cant go that way.
-    * I have tested this by entering a direction that leads to a wall
+    * I have tested this by entering a direction that leads to a wall.

 * If the user defeats an intruder are they able to move about the ship?
     * Yes, the user is able to move out of that room.